 Destination Bright Falls

 Bright Falls.
 Could there be a better name for a holiday resort?
-Probably not, and I guess that’s why Alice, beautiful and lovely wife of our dear protagonist Alan Wake, decides to bring her eclectic husband to help him relaxing and taking a break after a two-year stretch of writer’s block.
+Probably not, and I guess that’s why Alice, beautiful and lovely wife of our dear protagonist Alan Wake, decides to bring there her eclectic husband to help him relaxing and taking a break after a two-year stretch of writer’s block.

 Will pine forests and fresh moutain air help the writer to recover from the block?
 No?
 Well I knew you were wrong, in fact, it did!
 Not as Alan hoped though: the world around the player mutates constantly during the game, opening a path towards a deep evil which is corrupting and devouring everything.